gabrielstramontin/gitSkills_Lab02/README.md

 4. Click the **Save** button.
 5. Wait about 30 seconds then refresh the page.
 When you see "Your site is published at ..." you can click on the link to see your published site.

-obs: For more informations, learn more about [Markdown](https://docs.github.com/github/writing-on-github).
+obs: For more information, learn the documentation: [Markdown](https://docs.github.com/github/writing-on-github).

 <footer>
 &copy; 2023 GitHub &bull; [MIT License](https://gh.io/mit)